 DOME is a collaborative consortium between the Royal Institute of Technology, University of Lund, University of Skövde, Uppsala University and Örebro University.

-The DOME consortium started in 2012.
+The DOME consortium started as a project funded by VINNOVA in 2012.

 The Marconi Project (motivation, attitude, learning and competencies)